Rob-Mundy/p4-weddingapp/README.md

 * Future Implementations.
   * Allow users to create wedding invitations containing uploaded pictures and messages of their choosing.
-  * Connect a mail account so that people in the Guest class model can be sent invites via email.
+  * Connect a mail account so that guests can be sent invites via email.
   * Enhance the Attendees card on the homepage to display various statistics such as total guests invited, total guests attending, as well as tallies of various dietary requirements e.g. 10 x vegetarians, 5 x teetotal.

 ### Accessibility